shubhamomar/engram-notion-mcp/README.md

 1. Go to [Notion My Integrations](https://www.notion.so/my-integrations).
 2. Click **New integration**.
-3. Name it (e.g., "Engram MCP") and submit.
+3. Name it (e.g., "Engram Notion MCP") and submit.
 4. Copy the **Internal Integration Secret**. this is your `NOTION_API_KEY`.
 </details>